BitFinding/unblind-second-factor-snap/packages/snap/README.md

 1. **Enable MetaMask Snaps** (requires MetaMask Flask or compatible release).
 2. **Install this Snap** from our repo.
-3. **Pair with Telegram**: On first run, you’ll be shown a QR code to link your Telegram account with our bot.
+3. **Pair with Telegram**: On first run, you'll be shown a QR code to link your Telegram account with our bot.

-*Once paired, you’re ready to go!*
+*Once paired, you're ready to go!*

 ---